“Self-Realisation is completely freeing, in the sense that you come to see that you – consciousness – are already free.”

 Throughout these years I attended countless retreats and lived, worked, and studied at meditation centres and ashrams, essentially devoting my life to the pursuit of spiritual knowledge and experience.
 This was a spiritually fruitful time for me, bringing about ever-deepening understanding and insight about my essential nature and the nature of reality.
 Even so, I still experienced periods of depression and was afflicted by feelings of incompleteness.

 Around 2008 I found myself being increasingly drawn to Advaita, Satsang and Self-inquiry which I felt were more direct approaches to Self knowledge.
-And over the next few years I was fortunate enough to find and recognise teachings and teachers such as Ramana Maharshi, Nisargadatta Maharaj, Papaji, and many more who deepened my intuitive understanding.
+And over the next few years I was fortunate enough to find and recognise teachings and teachers such as Ramana Maharshi, Nisargadatta Maharaj, Papaji, and many more who spoke to my intuitive understanding.
 With the help of contemporary awakened teachers such Adyashanti, Mooji, Pema Chödrön, Eckhart Tolle, Gangaji, Wayne Liquorman, and Ramaji, falsehoods fell away and I increasingly came to recognise the ubiquity of awareness in each and every moment.

 But in early 2015 after decades of spiritual seeking and practice, I came to understand that despite it all I was powerless to bring about my own liberation.
 I found myself in a place of profound but unsatisfactory surrender.

 Since then it’s been the obvious fact of my existence that I am consciousness, I am the Self; that I am, in fact, the very thing I was seeking!
 There’s no individual being here, no separate self, no doer.
-As awareness I experience all phenomena rising and falling spontaneously in and as my own Beingness.
+As awareness itself I experience all phenomena rising and falling spontaneously in and as my own Beingness.

 And yet, as they say, life goes on.
 The story continues, and events continue to unfold in unpredictable ways.
 Even though I know myself as formless, unconditioned awareness, this human body-mind has been adjusting and reorienting…